godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 Baking quality
 ~~~~~~~~~~~~~~

-BakedLightmap uses, for simplicity, a voxelized version of the scene to compute
+``BakedLightmap`` uses, for simplicity, a voxelized version of the scene to compute
 lighting.
 Voxel size can be adjusted with the **Bake Subdiv** parameter.
-More subdivision results in more detail but also takes more time to bake.
+More subdivision results in more detail, but also takes more time to bake.

 In general, the defaults are good enough.
 There is also a **Capture Subdivision**
-(that must always be equal or less to the main subdivision), which is used
+(that must always be equal to or less than the main subdivision), which is used
 for capturing light in dynamic objects (more on that later).
 Its default value
-is also good enough for more cases.
+is also good enough for most cases.

 .. image:: img/baked_light_capture.png